pgeeh/first-to-react/src/pages/MainConcepts/ConditionalRendering/ConditionalRendering.md

 `null` is an allowable value inside of a `render` method and can be used in place of a component which you wish to exclude.

+__Conditional Rendering__ example shows how components can be included or excluded, using `null` in their place when they should not be included.

+__Dynamic Rendering__ shows an example of dynamically choosing a Component and then using that during the render.